aponce6/Diversity-in-Cornell-Economics.github.io/index.md

 </div>

-Diversity in Cornell Economics (DICE) was founded by a group of Cornell graduate students in the fall of 2019. test
+Diversity in Cornell Economics (DICE) was founded by a group of Cornell graduate students in the fall of 2019.

 <br>
 <br>